 Feeling Anxious?
 Try This Calming Pranayama

-It is a season not only of transition but also of depletion.
+In addition, the energy of vata can also cause depletion.
 After the abundance of the harvest, nature gets stripped down to its most basic bare-bones.
 Everything goes internal and hibernates.
 There's a big shift from the fun, outward excitement of the summer sunshine and lots of extroverted play.
-Our energy subtly turns internal and our inner experience becomes more heightened.

-Think about standing out in the wind with bare skin.
-You'd become cold, feel exposed, and vulnerable.
+Think about standing out in the cold wind with bare skin.
+You'd become uncomfortably chilly, likely feeling exposed and vulnerable.
 If you stand there too long your skin will get rough and dry.
-There's an emotional experience that goes along with this physiological and environmental equivalent—callousness, rigidity, confusion, withdrawn, anxious, overwhelm, fear.
-These are all signs of excess vata in the mind and emotions.

 Banyan friend Alicia Diaz practicing humming bee breath